soulsam480/rengoku/content/blog/the-weight-of-feelings-ch-1.md

  My second year wasn't that good academically.
 I was busy saving the company with my partner.
 When our third year started, all these company stuff went a bit lighter and I met her.

 This piece was written on 4th of July 2022.
+I don't have time to write eveything at once, so there will be more chapters to this.
+Thanks for reading.